kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 * User-specified log-group and log-stream names.
 * Substitution variables to customize log-group and log-stream names.
-* Auto-rotation of log streams, based either on a time delay (specified interval, hourly, daily) or number of messages.
 * Configurable discard in case of network connectivity issues.